 We can save our water heating bill by using and wasting less hot water.
-Water heating bill is the second most significant cost 14-18% of household utility bills.
-To conserve hot water, we can install efficient appliances like energy start water heater, low flow fixtures, efficient dishwasher & clothes washer, Hi-tech shower head, and fix leaks.
+Water heating bill is the second most significant cost, 14-18% of household utility bills.
+To conserve hot water, we can install efficient appliances like an energy start water heater, low flow fixtures, efficient dishwasher & clothes washer, Hi-tech shower head, and fix leaks.

 - Traditional Storage Water Heater – using a reservoir to heat water.
-It is a widely used water heater average cost is about $750.
+It is a widely used water heater whose average cost is about $750.

 - Solar Power Water Heater – use the sun to heat the water.
-This renewable power water heater helps to conserve energy more than like anything and emit almost zero greenhouse gases.
+This renewable power water heater helps conserve energy more than anything and emit almost zero greenhouse gases.
 However, the installation and panel cost is high as a range from $3000 to $5000.

-Though it is challenging to calculate the exact energy consumption to get household hot water, a study shows that average 20% of the energy bill or a quarter of fuel bills required to boiling water.
+Though it is challenging to calculate the exact energy consumption to get household hot water, a study shows that an average of 20% of the energy bill or a quarter of fuel bills required to boiling water.
 Water heater capacity <55 gallons see about 4% boost on its efficiency, while larger water heater capacity above 55 gallons consumed about 25 – 50% of your utility bills based on the technology used.